samrocketman/gitlab-mirrors/README.md

 *Note: if you are upgrading then see `docs/upgrade` for notes on upgrading.*

 ---
+# Other helpful implementations

+* [Puppet module][gm-puppet] for installing and configuring gitlab-mirrors.
+* [Docker container][gm-docker] for mirroring repositories.

+---
 # Get help

 There are a couple ways you can try to get help.
 You can [file an issue][issues].
 You can also join the `#gitlab` IRC channel at freenode.net and direct your questions to user `sag47`.

 ## IRC Etiquette